ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 * Self-service within a secure, governed framework
 * The platform is our product, the developers our customers
 * Start with dirt trails, some will eventually become golden paths
-* Centralize and scale specialized knowledge, reducing cognitve and manual work
+* Centralize and scale specialized knowledge, reducing cognitive and manual work

 <!--
 * Platform Engineering is the application of DevOps principles at scale.
 * The platform is our product, the developers our customers
 * Self-service within a secure, governed framework
 * Start with dirt trails, some will eventually become golden paths
-* Centralize and scale specialized knowledge, reducing cognitve and manual work
+* Centralize and scale specialized knowledge, reducing cognitive and manual work
 * For Azure, Cloud Adoption Framework and specifically Azure Landing Zones is their way to handle platform engineering at scale
 -->